opensim-org/opensim-gui/Gui/opensim/Scripts/Readme.txt

 plotMuscleFiberLengthAgainstFile.py : demonstrates  opening a plot window, making curves and plotting data from files. makeUlnaHeavy.py	 : 	 demonstrates changing some attributes of Bodies( Ulna's mass in this example in Arm26 model) alterTendonSlackLength.py:    demonstrates changing some attributes of Muscles (tendonSlackLength in this example)
-#Experimental: testCreateAndLoadModel.py:  demonstrates building model from scratch including muscles and controller saving to a file then loading.

 tips: